Canning: In the United States

-Canned food also began to spread beyond Europe—Robert Ayars established the first American canning factory in New York City in 1812, using improved tin-plated wrought-iron cans for preserving oysters, meats, fruits, and vegetables.
+Canned food also began to spread beyond Europe—Robert Ayars established the first American canning factory in New York City in 1812, food preserved in jars, later it would begin using improved tin-plated wrought-iron cans for preserving oysters, meats, fruits, and vegetables.
 Demand for canned food greatly increased during wars.
 Large-scale wars in the nineteenth century, such as the Crimean War, American Civil War, and Franco-Prussian War, introduced increasing numbers of working-class men to canned food, and allowed canning companies to expand their businesses to meet military demands for non-perishable food, enabling companies to manufacture in bulk and sell to wider civilian markets after wars ended.
 Urban populations in Victorian Britain demanded ever-increasing quantities of cheap, varied, quality food that they could keep at home without having to go shopping daily.
 In response, companies such as Underwood, Nestlé, Heinz, and others provided quality canned food for sale to working class city-dwellers.
 The late 19th century saw the range of canned food available to urban populations greatly increase, as canners competed with each other using novel foodstuffs, highly decorated printed labels, and lower prices.

 World War I

-Demand for canned food skyrocketed during World War I, as military commanders sought vast quantities of cheap, high-calorie food to feed their millions of soldiers, which could be transported safely, survive trench conditions, and not spoil in transport.
-Throughout the war, British soldiers generally subsisted on low-quality canned food, such as the British bully beef, pork and beans, canned sausages, and Maconochie, but by 1916, widespread dissatisfaction and increasing complaints about the poor quality canned food among soldiers resulted in militaries seeking better-quality food to improve morale, and complete meals-in-a-can began to appear.
-In 1917, the French Army began issuing canned French cuisine such as coq au vin, beef bourguignon, french onion soup, and Vichyssoise, while the Italian Army experimented with canned ravioli, spaghetti bolognese, minestrone, and pasta e fagioli.
-Shortages of canned food in the British Army during 1917 led to the government issuing large quantities of cigarettes and amphetamines to soldiers to suppress their appetites.
-After the war, companies that had supplied military canned food began to improve the quality of their goods for civilian sale.
+During World War I, Military commanders required vast quantities of cheap, high-calorie food to feed their millions of soldiers.
+As a result, demand for canned food skyrocketed; canned food would not spoil during long transport and could endure harsh conditions in the trenches.
+Throughout the war, British soldiers generally subsisted on low-quality canned food, such as pork and beans, British bully beef, canned sausages, and Maconochie's stew.
+However, by 1916, widespread dissatisfaction and increasing complaints about the poor quality of most canned food distributed to soldiers, resulted in militaries seeking better-quality food to improve morale, and soon, complete meals-in-a-can began to appear.
+In 1917, the French Army began issuing canned French cuisine such as coq au vin, beef bourguignon, french onion soup, and Vichyssoise, while the Italian Army experimented with canned spaghetti with Bolognese sauce, ravioli, minestrone and pasta e fagioli.
+Following the war, companies that had supplied canned food to the military, began to improve the quality of their goods for civilian sale.